AlexFlipnote/GiveMeBadge/README.md

    - It might take 24 hours before you are able to claim at all, so please take time to wait a bit if that is the case.

 ## Usage: Source code
-Simply run the `index.py` Python file (after installing requirements of course) and then repeast the usage above.
+Simply run the `index.py` Python file (after installing requirements of course) and then repeat the usage above.
 The complied version just lets you skip the installing of Python.

 ## Help needed?